ahaansethi12/Ahaan---Bruce-s-GDS/docs/info.md

 -->

 ## How it works

-Flipping the switches turns the lights on the analog clock off or on
+"Flipping the switches turns the lights on the analog clock off or on"
 ## How to test

-Flip the switch to turn on the lights
+"Flip the switch to turn on the lights."
 ## External hardware

-Dip-switch-8, seven-segment display, and NAND gate
+"Dip-switch-8, seven-segment display, and NAND gate"